Most exhibitionists do not have exhibitionist disorder.

 Sometimes other medications

 Treatment of exhibitionistic disorder usually begins after exhibitionists are arrested.
-It includes psychotherapy, support groups, and antidepressants called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs).
+It includes psychotherapy, support groups, and antidepressants called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs).

 If SSRIs are ineffective, medications that alter the sex drive and reduce testosterone levels may be used.
 These medications include leuprolide and medroxyprogesterone acetate.
 People must give their informed consent to the use of these medications, and doctors periodically do blood tests to monitor the medication’s effects on the liver, as well as other tests (including bone density tests and blood tests to measure testosterone levels.